JulianBaader/gamma-coincidence-spectroscopy/README.md

 This is the repository for the gamma-coincidence-experiment at KIT

 ## Setup
-### RedPitaya
-* Follow the instructions from [red-pitaya-daq](https://github.com/JulianBaader/red-pitaya-notes/tree/daq) in order to create a SD-Card with the correct image.
-* Connection via `ssh root@rp-f0c38f.local` password: `changeme`
-* On client pc: Enable DHCP: Settings-> Network -> USB Ethernet -> IPv4 and IPv6 `shared to other computers`

 ### Physical Setup (16.12.2024)
 * HPGe Detector
     * -> High Voltage Supply (Kernforschung Nr.
 62 848-72):